ArthurSonzogni/FTXUI/README.md

 - [smoothlife](https://github.com/cpp-best-practices/game_jam/blob/main/Jam1_April_2022/smoothlife.md)
 - [Consu](https://github.com/cpp-best-practices/game_jam/blob/main/Jam1_April_2022/consu.md)

-## External package
+## Utilization

-It is **highly** recommended to use CMake FetchContent to depend on FTXUI.
-This way you can specify which commit you would like to depend on.
+It is **highly** recommended to use CMake FetchContent to depend on FTXUI so you may specify which commit you would like to depend on.
 ```cmake
 include(FetchContent)